 3. Not Having an Emergency Fund

 Even if you were able to wing it during your 20s, living without an emergency fund at this stage of your life is grossly irresponsible.
 It’s impossible to plan for every curve ball that life throws your way, but without an emergency fund, you’ll have no flexibility when facing a crisis such as a job loss, doctor bills, or death in the family.
 Only an emergency fund will enable you to confront life’s challenges head-on without spiraling into debt from which you may never recover.

 Keep Reading: Emergency funds: why you need to start one

 Your needs and responsibilities change drastically as you age, and this should be reflected in your life insurance policy.
 Maybe you were able to coast through your 20s and even some of your 30s without a life insurance policy, but if you have children then it’s critical that you have taken out a policy which protects their future if something happens to you.
 The optimal policy depends on your particular financial circumstances and responsibilities, but everyone should have one.

 5. Spiraling into Credit Card Debt

-At this point in your life, credit card debit is something that must be avoided at all costs.
+At this point in your life, credit card debt is something that must be avoided at all costs.
 Spending frivolously and adding to your existing credit card balances will severely inhibit your ability to save for retirement.
 It’s not sufficient to simply make the minimum monthly payments on your credit cards each month and hope for the best.
-Sit down and form a concrete plan which allows you to pay off all of your balance as quickly as possible, so that the interest payments don’t end up consuming all of your retirement money.
+Sit down and form a concrete plan which allows you to pay off all of your balance as quickly as possible so that the interest payments don’t end up consuming all of your retirement money.